gulgina84/airspace-hugo/exampleSite/content/english/_index.md

 about:
   enable: true
   title: "About Me"
-  description: "I'm a full-stack developer / Dog mom / unprofessional baker"
+  description: ""
-  content: "I love creating ✨ beautiful and 🛠 functional things."
+  content: "I'm a full-stack developer / Dog mom / unprofessional baker </br>I love creating beautiful ✨ and functional 🛠 things<br/> Every morning, I  grab a cup of latte or tea, put on my headphone with Lofi/ASMR, continue my coding from where I left yesterday, my heart starts beating fast...and sometime, I will stop and think about how lucky am I, this is so much fun!"
   image: "images/wrapper-img.jpg"